VasckMe/WorldOfPayback/README.md

 * As a user of the App, I want to see the sum of filtered transactions somewhere on the Transaction-list view. *(Sum of `value.amount`)*
 * As a user of the App, I want to select a transaction and navigate to its details.
 The details-view should just display `partnerDisplayName` and `transactionDetail.description`.
 * As a user of the App, I like to see nice UI in general.
 However, for this coding challenge fancy UI is not required.

-## Disclaimer

-All rights reserved, 2022 Loyalty Partner GmbH.
-Any transfer to third parties and/or reproduction is not permitted.